silx-kit/fabio/doc/source/man/eiger2cbf.rst

    output version and exit

 **-v**, **-\-verbose**
-   show information for each conversions
+   show information for each conversion

 **-\-debug**
    show debug information